thekaganugur/formik-chakra-ui/README.md

 [Inversion of Control](https://kentcdodds.com/blog/inversion-of-control) is really cool and [Compound Components](https://kentcdodds.com/blog/inversion-of-control#compound-components) do provide really flexible API.

 Yet this library is opinionated, provides bindings for Formik, with necessary paddings etc. You can easily opt-out continue to use Chakra UI if you need custom components.
-But this library will support %90 of the use-cases when building and form.
+But this library will support %90 of the use-cases when building forms.

 ## Getting started